Kuwait corporate banking options in 2023

 The Kuwait banking sector

-Healy Consultants Group PLC summary view:
+Healy Consultants Group summary view:

 We believe Kuwait is a stable, reputable country in which to keep funds because:

 - The banking and financial system is well regulated.
 The central bank is responsible for the stability of the local currency.
 Since 1991, the Kuwaiti dinar is pegged to the US dollar (currently at KD1: US$3.32).